CoExpNetViz/CoExpNetViz/README.md

   Eclipse IDE and selecting it from the list.
 Or install Intellij; see the [Cytoscape dev wiki].
 - Clone this repo
+- Create the eclipse project files by running mvn inside the dir with `pom.xml`: `mvn eclipse:clean; mvn eclipse:eclipse`.
+When changing pom.xml, you may need to rerun `mvn eclipse:eclipse`, e.g. when changing dependencies.
-- In Eclipse open the Import dialog: Existing maven project, as root dir pick the parent dir of the cloned repo.
-Select CoExpNetViz' pom, add to a new working set 'CoExpNetViz' and finish.
+- In Eclipse menu, choose File > Import, select General > Existing projects into workspace.
+As root dir pick the parent dir of the cloned repo.
+Select CoExpNetViz and finish.

+Versioning: set the version in pom.xml, append `-SNAPSHOT` to make it a dev version.
+SNAPSHOT is commonly understood by tools and they may refresh accordingly when they notice a new snapshot is pushed.

+To build the jar, run `mvn package`.
+The jar is in the target dir.
+To install it, add a symlink in `~/CytoscapeConfiguration/3/apps/installed` to the created jar.

+Debugging:

-Debugging/testing: [Cytoscape reloads the app] when it's rebuilt without needing to restart Cytoscape.
+- [Cytoscape reloads the app] when it's rebuilt without needing to restart Cytoscape, even when symlinked like above.
 If for some reason that doesn't work, you could try [debugging from Eclipse], which also might not require rebuilding the app in its entirety.
+- Cytoscape logs what it's doing, e.g. whether it reloaded the app, in `~/CytoscapeConfiguration/3/framework-cytoscape.log`.
+- [How to log].
+WARNING and above log messages end up in Cytoscape's stdout/err.
+Not sure where INFO and DEBUG go to, they do not appear in the log file.

 [Cytoscape app page]: https://apps.cytoscape.org/apps/coexpnetviz
 [GitHub]: https://github.com/CoExpNetViz/CoExpNetViz